C0DEZEY/Loaf-Bot/README.md

     },
     development: {
         enabled: false, // If true, the bot will register all application commands to a specific guild (not globally).
-        guildId: '',
+        guildId: '', // Your development guild ID.
     },
     commands: {
-        prefix: '?', // For message commands, prefix is required.
-This can be changed by a database.
+        prefix: '?', // The prefix for message commands.
-        message_commands: true, // If true, the bot will allow users to use message (or prefix) commands.
+        message_commands: true, // Enable/disable message commands.
         application_commands: {
-            chat_input: true, // If true, the bot will allow users to use chat input (or slash) commands.
+            chat_input: true, // Enable/disable chat input (slash) commands.
-            user_context: true, // If true, the bot will allow users to use user context menu commands.
+            user_context: true, // Enable/disable user context menu commands.
-            message_context: true // If true, the bot will allow users to use message context menu commands.
+            message_context: true // Enable/disable message context menu commands.
         }
     },
     users: {
-        ownerId: '', // The bot owner ID, which is you.
+        ownerId: '', // Your Discord user ID.
-        developers: ['', ''] // The bot developers, remember to include your account ID with the other account IDs.
+        developers: ['', ''] // Array of developer IDs.
     },
-    messages: { // Messages configuration for application commands and message commands handler.
+    messages: {
         NOT_BOT_OWNER: 'You do not have the permission to run this command because you\'re not the owner of me!',
         NOT_BOT_DEVELOPER: 'You do not have the permission to run this command because you\'re not a developer of me!',
-        NOT_GUILD_OWNER: 'You do not have the permission to run this command because you\re not the guild owner!',
+        NOT_GUILD_OWNER: 'You do not have the permission to run this command because you\'re not the guild owner!',
         CHANNEL_NOT_NSFW: 'You cannot run this command in a non-NSFW channel!',
         MISSING_PERMISSIONS: 'You do not have the permission to run this command, missing permissions.',
         COMPONENT_NOT_PUBLIC: 'You are not the author of this button!',